KILDARE PLACE SCHOOL

 K.P.S. is the practising school of the Church of Ireland College of Education and has links with the Church of Ireland Parish of Rathmines.
 On occasions pupils attend services in the College Chapel and Holy Trinity Church, Rathmines.
 The Rector of Rathmines may be invited to address school assemblies.

 Religious Education occupies a central position in the school curriculum and is regarded as a core subject.
 Generally speaking all pupils in the school attend classes in Religious Education which are based on the curriculum for Religious Education devised by the Board of Education of the General Synod of the Church of Ireland.
 Copies of the curriculum handbooks may be obtained on loan for inspection purposes from the School Principal.
-The teaching of religious doctrine is restricted to specified times on the school time-table.
-Periods of formal religious education are arranged so as to facilitate the withdrawal of pupils where this is formally requested by parents or guardians.

 Roman Catholic pupils in first and second classes may attend special classes, which take place once a week after school hours in K.P.S. for the purposes of preparation for the reception of the sacraments for first confession and first holy communion.
 Arrangements for these classes are made by a committee of parents which also arranges classes for Roman Catholic pupils in classes III to VI and which are conducted in the Roman Catholic parish of Rathgar.
 Meetings of the committee take place in the school